 What Is Hepatitis B?

-Hepatitis B is a disease caused by the hepatitis B virus (HBV).
-This virus attacks the liver.
-The disease can cause:
+Hepatitis B is a disease caused by the hepatitis B virus.
+This virus attacks the liver and cause:

 What Is the Hepatitis B Vaccine?

 The vaccine is given as an injection into the muscle.
 It is often given in a series of 3 to 4 shots over 6 months.